antvis/G2/docs/introduction.md

 ## Interaction

-**Interaction** is another fundamental part of visualization.
+**Interaction** is another fundamental part of the visualization.
 Well-designed interaction techniques empower users to effectively explore visualized data while providing an engaging experience.

 Inspired by [Libra](https://libra-js.github.io/): an instrument-based interaction model for data visualization, we design a visualization grammar to compose rich interactions with a set of carefully-designed and highly-reusable interaction units called **actions**.
-G2 also maintain a clear separation of concerns between visual representation and interaction, which means you can define your own interaction grammar if you want.
+G2 also maintains a clear separation of concerns between visual representation and interaction, which means you can define your own interaction grammar if you want.

 In G2, calling `view.interaction(interaction)` declare a new interaction for the current view.
 Here we display two built-in interactions [brush](/interaction-brush) and [fisheye](/interaction-more#fisheye) to solve overlapping problems.